syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 # Editing in Flutter DataGrid

-`SfDataGrid` supports to editing the cell values by setting the `SfDataGrid.allowEditing` property, `SfDataGrid.navigationMode` as Cell and setting the `SfDataGrid.selectionMode` as any other than None.
+`SfDataGrid` supports to editing the cell values by setting the `SfDataGrid.allowEditing` property, `SfDataGrid.navigationMode` as Cell and setting the `SfDataGrid.selectionMode` as any other than None and return the editable widget in `DataGridSource.buildEditWidget`.

+The editable widget should load at the user's end by default.
+For, that override the `DataGridSource.buildEditWidget` in `DataGridSource` and it will call every time when `CurrentCell` enter into edit mode.
+We can load any type of editable widget in cell and if its return `null` the `CurrentCell` will not enter into edit mode.The `DataGridRow`, `RowColumnIndex`, `GridColumn` and `CellSubmit` has the following members which provides information for `DataGridSource.buildEditWidget` callback.

+* `DataGridRow`: Gets the DataGridRow of the SfDataGrid.
+* `RowColumnIndex`: Gets the current row and column index of the DataGrid.
+* `Column`: Gets the Grid Column of the SfDataGrid.
+* `CellSubmit`: Programmatically call to end editing.

+>N In Mobile platforms must to call the `CellSubmit` inside the respective callback of editable widget, i.e `TextField.onSubmitted` and `DropDownButton.onChanged`.
+After calling the `CellSubmit`, from it `canSubmitCell` and `onCellSubmit` will call.

+>N In desktop platform, we will call the `canSubmitCell` and `onCellSubmit` on key navigation itself and no need to call the  `CellSubmit` callback inside editable widget.

 To enable editing, follow the code example: